Fringe Programme Style Guide

 Capitalisation should be reserved for proper grammatical usage and for certain abbreviations (see Abbreviations and Acronyms).
 Nothing else should be written in all-caps.

 In the Fringe Programme, title case is used.
 Show titles and group names take initial capitals except for a, an, and, at, for, from, in, of, the, to (apart from initial position, after a colon or dash).
-An exception to normal capitalisation is St Mark's artSpace.
+If there's felt a legimate reason to change the capitalization than the registration team will deal with this a case-by-case basis.

 Collective nouns